 EEs can find work in robotics, avionics for aerospace, or consumer electronics.
 Almost any system or product makes use of electronics so this a great career choice.

 The name Civil implies that these engineers work for government projects, which is true much of the time but the skills of civil engineers are in demand in the private industry as well.

-Civil engineers can expect job opportunities in any type of infrastructure from bridges and building to tunnels and city planning.
-Much of their day to day work is in coordinating construction, budget and schedule.
+Civil engineers can expect job opportunities in any type of infrastructure from bridges and buildings to tunnels and city planning.
+Much of their day to day work is in coordinating construction, budget, and schedule.

-The environmental program is the newest in this list but is already well established.
+The environmental program is the newest on this list but is already well established.
 Students will a passion for helping the Earth will gravitate to this degree.
 They will learn about the processes and infrastructure that affect our air and water.
-On top of a typical engineering core curriculum these students will take more chemistry and biology classes than their counterparts in other disciplines.
+On top of a typical engineering core curriculum, these students will take more chemistry and biology classes than their counterparts in other disciplines.

 Computer Science Degree